Bloc/portfolio-iro/_portfolio/reactchat.md

 }
 ```

 These callbacks are pretty straightforward and simple.
 Their main reason of being is to enable other components to pass _currentUser_, _currentRoomName_, and _currentRoom_ states back to the main `App` Component.
-Using the arrow function, these states that are created will be linked to the `this` of the `App` component, making it very easy to pass it to other components downstream.
+Using the arrow function, any changes passed through these functions facilitate downstream components to effect changes to upstream `App` states.

-The callbacks are passed to other components as props in the render function of the `App` component, as is shown being passed to the `RoomList` Component below:
+The callbacks are passed to other components as props in the render function of the `App` component, as is shown being passed to the `RoomList` Component below.

 ```html
 render() {